ryan-roemer/sphinx-bootstrap-theme/README.rst

         # be in the form [(name, page), ..]
         'navbar_links': [('Examples', 'examples')],

+        # Render the next and previous page links in navbar.
+(Default: true)
+        'navbar_sidebarrel': True,

+        # Render the current pages TOC in the navbar.
+(Default: true)
+        'navbar_pagenav': True,

         # Global TOC depth for "site" navbar tab.
 (Default: 1)
         # Switching to -1 shows all levels.
         'globaltoc_depth': 2,